 - The student’s advisor and PhD program director must endorse the student’s timeline for completion.

-A selection committee will be convened from across the university to make decisions about awards.
+Applications for Summer 2023 and Fall 2023 Dissertation Completion Awards are due Dec.
+5. A selection committee will be convened from across the university to make decisions about awards.
+Decisions will be returned in January, 2023.